 Related to biomedical engineering, there are various technologies proven efficacious in both the diagnostic and rehabilitative stages of coping with balance disorders.
 For example, only 10, 20 minute sessions of center of posture rehabilitation exercises on a Nintendo Wii Balance Board over a 4 week period produced an 11% mean improvement in Tinetti's Falls Efficacy Scale post-training compared to pre-training, reflecting greater confidence in the ability to perform functional tasks [7].
 Similarly, most important factor in measuring the severity of a person's imbalance, using only commercially available methods, is a person's center of posture.
 For these purposes, the center of pressure is the resultant force on a force measuring device caused by the sum of a pressure field that causes no moment about that point i.e. the integrated vectorial pressure field.
 Upon analysis, this value can give detailed and quantifiable information about the user's postural stability and the associated sensory-motor behaviors.
-Many systems that measure center of pressure are available on the market today and the NeuroCom® Balance Manager -Dynamic Posturography System is often seen as an industry standard among these systems.
+For example; dynamic center of pressure characteristics, such as movement direction and temporal ordering, can be obtained by considering the COP profile as fractional Brownian motion and consequently applying power spectral analysis or bridge detrended scaled window variance analysis methods [8].
+Many systems that measure center of pressure are available on the market today and the NeuroCom® Balance Manager - Dynamic Posturography System is often seen as an industry standard among these systems.